 The RES column shows the memory usage of the job.
 In this case it is using 3846M or 3.846 GB.
 To exit htop press Ctrl+C. Run the exit command to leave the compute node and return to the login node.

-Another strategy to estimate the required memory is to start with the default 4 GB per CPU-core and run the job.
+The seconds strategy to estimate the required memory is to start with the default 4 GB per CPU-core and run the job.
 If it runs successfully then look at the email report (see below) and adjust the required memory as needed.
 If it fails with an out-of-memory error then double the memory requirement and re-submit.
 Continue this procedure until the job runs successfully then use the email report to set the value more accurately.

 To receive email reports, add the following lines to your Slurm script: